phetsims/joist/doc/HomeScreen.md

 ## General Design Considerations

-* Here’s the when and why we use {{Home Screen}} in simulation design
+Here’s the when and why we use a Home Screen in simulation design
 * Home Screen View.md
-* Home screen is not very customizable in terms of its presentation.
+* Home screen is not very customizable in terms of its presentation
-* a home screen is needed when the simulation has more than one screen.
+* Needed when the simulation has more than one screen
-* acts as a landing very briefly introducing the simulation and each of its screens,
+* Acts as a landing or welcoming screen, very briefly introducing the simulation and each of its screens
-* acts as a navigation page, providing the suggested exploration order visually and non-visually
+* Provides navigation to the sims screens in a suggested exploration order
-* contains a link to the PhET Menu
+* Contains a link to the PhET Menu

 ## Aesthetic Considerations
 * List out any specific design considerations, e.g., space